amdhazm/Containerizing-an-ASP.NET-Core-Application/README.md

 This guide explains how to build the Docker image for your ASP.NET Core application and run the container with port 8080 active.

-## Prerequisites

-- Docker installed on your machine.
-You can download Docker from [here](https://www.docker.com/get-started).

 ## Building the Docker Image

 To build the Docker image, follow these steps: